liangliang1120/leetcode/notes/Stack.md

 - how to check if intersection: what time does each car going to the destination
 - start from right and iterate by the reverse order: because we cannot know a car can keep the speed all the time later
 - if the left car take less time to destination than righter car: they will become a car fleet
-- list [position, speed] data structure, reverse the list, add the right car in adcance,
+- list [position, speed] data structure, reverse the list, add the right car in advance,
 - iterate the car from right to left adding into stack if left car takes less time, pop it
 - Time: O(nlogn), Space: O(n)